01 of 05

 05 of 05

-Hundreds of hotels and resorts in the Caribbean offer an all-inclusive plan to guests.
-A property may be exclusively all-inclusive, or offer an all-inclusive option in addition to other dining plans like the Full American, Modified American, or European plan.
+Hundreds of hotels and resorts in the Caribbean offer all-inclusive plans to guests.
+A property may be exclusively all-inclusive or offer an all-inclusive option in addition to other dining plans like the Full American, Modified American, or European plan.